pigeonsmaster/IDE-Extensions-Hunter/README.md

 ## Description

 IDE Extension Hunter is a forensic security tool designed to scan and analyze Visual Studio Code and PyCharm extensions for potential security risks, malicious code patterns, and suspicious behaviors.
-This tool is developed to help developers, security professionals, and IT administrators to vet IDE extensions for security issues before installation or as part of regular security audits.
+This tool is developed to help developers, security professionals, and IT administrators to vet IDE extensions for security issues before installation or as part of regular security audits and investigation.

 ## Features